Empowering Women and Youth in ESA Grain Trade Launch

 Guest of Honour – Ms. Pamela Betty Awuor

-In her address, Ms. Awuor highlighted the indispensable role of structured cross-border grain trade in bolstering economic empowerment and food security.
-She stressed the need for comprehensive capacity-building programs, robust policy support, and improved access to financing, all of which are crucial for overcoming trade barriers.
-Her call for sustained collaborative partnerships underscored the long-term vision of the project.
+In her address, Ms. Awuor highlighted the indispensable role of structured cross-border grain trade in strengthening economic empowerment and food security.
+She stressed the need for thorough capacity-building programs, strong policy support, and improved access to financing, all needed to overcome trade barriers.
+Her call for sustained collaborative partnerships reflected the long-term vision of the project.

 Remarks by AGRA – Isaac Gokah

 Isaac Gokah reaffirmed AGRA’s commitment to creating inclusive agricultural markets.
-He pointed out that the project embodies a shared vision of strengthening trade facilitation and building resilient institutional capacities.
-By empowering small-scale traders—especially women and youth—AGRA aims to open structured markets, reduce trade barriers, and drive sustainable growth in the agricultural sector.
+He pointed out that the project reflects a shared vision of strengthening trade facilitation and building resilient institutional capacities.
+By empowering small-scale traders, especially women and youth, AGRA aims to open structured markets, reduce trade barriers, and drive sustainable growth in the agricultural sector.

 Panel Discussion Highlights

 An interactive panel discussion brought together key representatives from entities such as the Kenya Revenue Authority, various farmer organizations, ThriveAgric, and CBTA-Zambia.
-The discussion shed light on several pressing issues:
+The discussion covered several pressing issues:

 • Policy Harmonization: The need for synchronized policies to streamline cross-border trade processes.